Integral fast reactor: Passive safety

-Self-regulation of the IFR's power level depends mainly on thermal expansion of the fuel which allows more neutrons to escape, damping the chain reaction.
+Self-regulation of the IFR's power level depends mainly on thermal expansion of the fuel, which allows more neutrons to escape, damping the chain reaction.
 LWRs have less effect from thermal expansion of fuel (since much of the core is the neutron moderator) but have strong negative feedback from Doppler broadening (which acts on thermal and epithermal neutrons, not fast neutrons) and negative void coefficient from boiling of the water moderator/coolant; the less dense steam returns fewer and less-thermalized neutrons to the fuel, which are more likely to be captured by U-238 than induce fissions.
-However, the IFR's positive void coefficient could be reduced to an acceptable level by adding technetium to the core, helping destroy the long-lived fission product technetium-99 by nuclear transmutation in the process.
+However, the IFR's positive void coefficient could be reduced to an acceptable level by adding technetium to the core, helping destroy the long-lived fission product named technetium-99 by nuclear transmutation in the process.

 IFRs are able to withstand both a loss of flow without SCRAM and loss of heat sink without SCRAM.
-In addition to passive shutdown of the reactor, the convection current generated in the primary coolant system will prevent fuel damage (core meltdown).
+In addition to the passive shutdown of the reactor, the convection current generated in the primary coolant system will prevent fuel damage (core meltdown).
 These capabilities were demonstrated in the EBR-II.
-The ultimate goal is that no radioactivity will be released under any circumstance.
+The ultimate goal is that no radioactivity is released under any circumstance.

 The flammability of sodium is a risk to operators.
-Sodium burns easily in air, and will ignite spontaneously on contact with water.
+Sodium burns easily in air and will ignite spontaneously on contact with water.
 The use of an intermediate coolant loop between the reactor and the turbines minimizes the risk of a sodium fire in the reactor core.

 Under neutron bombardment, sodium-24 is produced.
 This is highly radioactive, emitting an energetic gamma ray of 2.7 MeV followed by a beta decay to form magnesium-24.
 Half-life is only 15 hours, so this isotope is not a long-term hazard.
 Nevertheless, the presence of sodium-24 further necessitates the use of the intermediate coolant loop between the reactor and the turbines.